toolness/nunjucks/templating.md

 {{ foo(1, 2, bar=3, baz=4) }}
 ```

 `bar` and `baz` are keyword arguments.
 Nunjucks converts them into a hash and passes it as the last argument.
-It's equivalent to this call:
+It's equivalent to this call in javascript:

 ```js
 foo(1, 2, { bar: 3, baz: 4})